mia-platform/console-mcp-server/README.md

 npm run build
 ```

 These commands will install all the dependencies and then transpile the typescript code in the `build` folder.

+> [!NOTE]
+> The server automatically loads environment variables from a `.env` file if present in the project root.
+> You can create one by copying `default.env` to `.env` and updating the values as needed.

 Once these steps are completed you can setup the MCP server using the `node` command like the following:

 ```json